Back to top

 About bowel cancer

 Bowel cancer can spread through the wall of your bowel to the surrounding tissues, and to your lymph nodes nearby.
 It can also spread to other parts of your body, such as your liver and your lungs.
 The earlier bowel cancer is diagnosed, the better your chance of surviving it.
-So it’s important to see your GP if you have symptoms, and to consider screening tests if you’re offered them.
+So it’s important to see a GP if you have symptoms, and to consider screening tests if you’re offered them.

 Causes of bowel cancer